-If you used the rental property as a home during the year, any income, deductions, gain, or loss allocable to such use shall not be taken into account for purposes of the passive activity loss limitation.
-Instead, follow the rules explained in chapter 5, Personal Use of Dwelling Unit (Including Vacation Home).
+If you used the rental property as a home during the year, any income, deductions, gain, or loss allocable to such use is not to be taken into account for purposes of the passive activity loss limitation.
+Instead, follow the rules explained in chapter 5.